LauSmi/portfolio/README.md

 Portfolio Webpage

-Description
+Description:
 This website is a portfolio showcasing my work as a Full Stack Developer.
 As I progress, I will add additional HTML, CSS, and JavaScript with links to projects and info.
-I created this website with the help of a step-by-step tutorial by Ania Kubow on YouTube, while making the code and website my own by changing fonts, colors, placements, photos and links etc.
+I created this website with the help of a step-by-step tutorial by Ania Kubow on YouTube, while making the code and website my own by changing fonts, colors, placements, photos and links etc.   Link to website: https://lausmi.github.io/portfolio/#about-me   Link to GitHub: https://lausmi.github.io/portfolio/#about-me

 Installation
 N/A

-Usage
+Usage:
 Each section contains info about my work.
 Te website is responsive and viewable on mobile devices.
 Project links open up my GitHub.
 I also added a link to Linkedin.

-Credits
+Credits:
 Ania Kubow

 License